sowcow/blog/content/posts/vandals.md

 It reminds me something.
 And is really asking for checking things out for external influence.

-Alternatively I can imagine this to be a sign of exhaustion of ecological movement.
+Alternatively I can imagine this to be a sign of exhaustion of ecological activism movement.
-Because of how badly they delivered Germany into dependence from Russian oil and now hysterical denial is the only thing that is left for them?
+Because of how badly they delivered Germany into dependence from Russia and now hysterical denial is the only thing that is left for them?

 Also I believe there is a word in the German like "verscheißen" or so